Home safety tips to dementia proof your home

 That’s why it’s so important to dementia proof your home.
 We found a comprehensive checklist by Nurses Unlimited that helps you make the house safer for someone with dementia.

 Accidents are more common than you think

 We’ve heard scary stories about accidents that were just barely prevented.
 One example is from a caregiver who happened to check on her husband while he was getting ready in the morning.
 He was about to use a straight razor as a toothbrush!
 They had been in the same drawer and his Alzheimer’s disease caused him to choose the wrong item.

 In that case, the caregiver was lucky to be able to prevent a horrible injury.
 But there are other times when accidents do happen.
 That’s why it’s so critical to dementia proof your home before something bad happens.
 As Ben Franklin said “An ounce of prevention is worth a pound of cure.”

 Checklist to dementia proof your home

-We found a comprehensive checklist by Nurses Unlimited that helps you make the house safer for a person with dementia.
+This helpful checklist by Nurses Unlimited helps you make the house safer for a person with dementia.